Academic Catalogs

 Grading Mode: Pass/No Pass

-Keyboarding on the computer for students who can type by touch control and know alphabetic, numeric, and symbolic keys presented in Computer Information Systems A090.
+Keyboarding on the computer for students who can demonstrate typing by touch control and know alphabetic, numeric, and symbolic keys.
 Emphasis on speed and accuracy on straight copy material, introduction to MS Word, formatting of memos, personal letters, business letters, one-page reports, and simple tables.
+This course may be taken concurrently with CIS A090.
 This course may also be offered online.
 Offered on a pass-no pass basis only.

 Catalog Program Pages Referencing CIS A092